 The nation's best facility.

 Complete your bachelor's and dental degrees in seven years, rather than the customary eight.
 You'll start your professional life earlier and save on a year of tuition while you're at it.
-The program provides you with conditional admission to Marquette's dental school upon completion of your junior year at Marquette.
+The program provides you with conditional admission to Marquette's School of Dentistry upon completion of your junior year at Marquette.

 Go to marquette.edu/scholarships to download an application.